You may have heard people say to you, “It’s always easier to get a job when you are already employed.” But have you ever asked why this is?

 1. It’s Easier To Avoid Tricky Interview Questions

 Having to explain why you left your last job or why you were told to leave your last job is never easy, but it’s still something potential employers love to ask you about.
-If you are employed, then your options are much greater in terms of what you say in an interview.
+If you are employed, then your options are much greater in terms of what you can say in an interview.
 You could say, “I’m looking for a new challenge” or “My current job just doesn’t offer me the challenges I want.”
-So, you can take your pick of reasons for wanting to find a new employer if you’re already on the pay roll.
+So, you can take your pick of reasons for wanting to find a new employer if you’re already on the payroll.
+If you're not absolutely sure how to explain why you quit your job (or why you're not currently employed), that could cause problems for you in the job interview.

 2. You Make More Contacts

-You can’t underestimate the power of good networking, and there is more chance of you doing networking when you are working and not sitting at home.
-The people you work with could mention companies looking to hire people, or you may meet someone that has just left a firm – meaning a new vacancy has been created.
-If you’re unhappy at work and looking for a new job, keep your ear to the ground!
+You can’t underestimate the power of good networking, and there is more chance of you networking when you are working and not sitting at home.
+The people you work with could mention companies looking to hire people, or you may meet someone that has just left a firm—meaning a new vacancy has been created.
+Also, when you're employed, you're better able to add value to your professional network on LinkedIn by posting content about what you're currently working on in your job, proving to your connections you're a valuable person in your industry.
+If you’re unhappy at work and looking for a new job, keep your ear to the ground and prioritize online networking!

 3. You Have More Time